mramankr97/Nordstrom-Rack--clone/README.md

 <h3>Areas of responsibility:</h3>
 <p>Create a website login and signup page.</p>

-<p>A collaborative project built by a team of five was executed in six days.</p>
+<p>A collaborative project built by a team of five was executed in five days.</p>